Handbagged: West End production

-The play toured the UK from September to December 2015 starring Susie Blake and Kate Fahy, with the younger queen portrayed by Emma Handy.
+The play toured the UK from September to December 2015, starring Susie Blake and Kate Fahy, with the younger Queen portrayed by Emma Handy and younger Thatcher by Sanchia McCormack.
 It visited Canterbury, Salford, Guildford, Oxford, Coventry, Cambridge, Nottingham, Newcastle-upon-Tyne, Edinburgh, Norwich, Cheltenham, Richmond, Cambridge and Bath.

 2022 revival

-The play was revived at the same theatre where it first opened, now renamed the Kiln, running from 11 to 29 October.
+The play was revived at the same theatre where it first opened, now renamed the Kiln, running from 11 to 29 October 2022.
 The cast of this production was: